Constitution of the Australian Cricket Society

-CONSTITUTION OF THE AUSTRALIAN CRICKET SOCIETY INC.
+CONSTITUTION OF THE AUSTRALIAN CRICKET SOCIETY Inc.

-1. The name of the incorporated association is Australian Cricket Society Incorporated (in these rules called “the Society”).
+- 1 The name of the incorporated association is Australian Cricket Society Incorporated (in these rules called “the society”)

-2. (1) In these rules, unless the contrary intention appears:
+- 2 In these rules, unless the contrary intention appears:

-“Financial year” means the year ending on 30th June.
+“Financial Year” means the year ending on 30th June;

-“General Meeting” means a general meeting of members convened in accordance with Rule 11.
+“General Meeting” means a general meeting of members convened in accordance with Rule 11;

-“Member” means a member of the Society.
+“Member” means a member of the Society;

-“Ordinary Member of the Committee” means a member of the Committee who is not an officer of the Society under Rule 21.
+“Ordinary Member of the Committee” means a member of the Committee who is not an officer of the Society under Rule 21;

-“The Regulations” means regulations under the Act.
+“The Regulations” means regulations under the Act;

-(2) In these Rules, a reference to the Secretary of an Society is a reference (a) where a person holds office under the Rules as Secretary of the Society – to that person; and
+- (a) where a person holds office under the Rules as Secretary of the Society – to that person; and

-provisions of the Acts Interpretation Act 1958 and the Act as in force from time to time.
+provisions of the Acts Interpretations Act 1958 and the Act as in force from time to time.